ShamamahFirdous/End-to-End-House-Rent-Prediction-with-ML-Docker/README.md

 # 📘 About The Project

-This project builds a machine learning model to predict **housing rent** (or price) using classical regression techniques.
+This project builds a machine learning model to predict Boston **housing rent** (or price) using classical regression techniques.
 Features such as crime rate, number of rooms, accessibility to highways, and population demographics are used to train a predictive model.

 The project includes: